Analysis | The ‘big lie’ has reached its lazy phase

 What’s important to remember about all of this is that it suggests that Elder is well aware that he’s not going to win the recall effort.
 His team has polling, too.
 The site seems to have been created to transition his effort to unsubstantiated claims of fraud after that loss but, it seems, it published too early.
 That, too, reinforces that the claims of fraud are nonsense: If you are asserting statistical anomalies of data before the existence of that data, it seems pretty obvious that you’re just making things up.

 It’s easy to laugh at all of this, given that it is ridiculous.
 And who knows, Newsom could still be recalled and Elder could still be the state’s next governor, however unlikely it seems.
 But we can’t simply sit back and marvel at the gall of claiming fraud in a race that a candidate is likely to lose.
-It can’t become normal to treat elections as something that serve only as a jumping-off point to legal fights or brute-force attempts to wrest power away.
+It can’t become normal to treat elections as something that serves only as a jumping-off point to legal fights or brute-force attempts to wrest power away.

 For decades, campaigns have been lucrative for political consultants with often negative results for voters.
 Imagine how negative the results will be if we normalize making lawyers, consultants and candidates rich after the elections are over.